vinaytheprogrammer/vinaytheprogrammer/README.md

 <br><br>

 - University : I am a Student at [National Institute of Technology, Jamshedpur](https://www.nitjsr.ac.in/).
-- Technologist: I love using Software as a solution for every Problem.
+- Technologist: I love using Software as a solution for every Problem.and explore Innovation with new Technologies.
 - Computer : I am a competitive programmer at Codeforces, Leetcode.
 - Student : I’m currently learning Computer Science and Software Engineering.
 - Thinking : I’m currently open for a new job opportunity, this is [MY RESUME](https://drive.google.com/file/d/1EitYjBipcmEfBKFUam_gHdJr7LLjr_6n/view?usp=sharing).